capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 - recording should be moved outside: allow several instances of recorders with specified paths and busses
 - aliveThread should be a general object for this purpose.
 - s.hasShmInterface shouldn't return false after computer was sleep (bug).
+- queryAllNodes shouldn't just post the info, but make it available as a string